 The Alliance Hack encourages fintechs to capitalize on this multi-trillion-dollar opportunity by drawing on the deep expertise of Alliance members—a network of 85+ financial services providers, including commercial banks, payments, insurance companies and fintechs —to support them in designing gender-intelligent solutions.

 The 2022 Alliance Hack called for innovative solutions to close gender gaps in financial services, like the fact that most women-owned businesses are under-leveraged and many women consumers are under-invested in the markets.
-Excellent prizes include a $25,000 USD cash prize, participation in the Equinix accelerator program, and one year membership to APIX platform as well as one year’s membership to the Financial Alliance for Women.
+Excellent prizes included a $25,000 USD cash prize, participation in the Equinix accelerator program, and one year membership to APIX platform as well as one year’s membership to the Financial Alliance for Women.

 Women represent a huge market opportunity and growing purchasing power, led by trends toward gender parity in education, entrepreneurship, and wealth.
 40% of global wealth is held by women.
 In the US, women make 80% of household buying decisions including where to bank; and yet they are greatly underserved by and highly dissatisfied with the financial services sector.
 In the SME space, women are starting businesses at greater rates than men and account for 33 percent of small business globally yet account for on average 1/5 of the total financing from banks to SMEs.
 Brands that can meet this unmet need will have a strong competitive advantage moving forward.